 How to Clear a Downspout Clog

 - Release the underground drain

-- Pull the blockage back towards you
+- Draw the blockage toward you

 - Clean your gutters with a garden hose to ensure smooth water flow

 Working With a Basement or Foundation Repair Specialist